cgollub/Exploring-the-Impact-of-Instruction-Types-on-Behavioural-Outcomes-in-a-Two-Stimulus-AAT/Behavioural Analysis/README.md

 ### RT_analysis_overleaf.
 R
   - Imports preprocessed datasets for the Implicit and Explicit Task and harmonises factor coding
-  - Filters to valid Rt trials, adds trial index and standardised trial covariate for learning/fatigue modelling
+  - Filters to valid RT trials, adds trial index and standardised trial covariate for learning/fatigue modelling
   - Computes descriptove summaries (counts and mean/SD/SE) by condition and by congruence/valence and produces plots